canitry/RenderingJournal/cse168finalproject.md

 Image-based lighting has not been implemented yet.

-The steps of implementating this feature will be
+The steps of implementing this feature will be

 1. Environment Maps (Cube Maps)
 2. Commands for PRT for environment maps.